Tokyo Metro 03 series

 The Tokyo Metro 03 series (東京メトロ03系, Tōkyō Metoro 03-kei) was an electric multiple unit (EMU) train type operated by the Tokyo subway operator Tokyo Metro in Tokyo, Japan.
-A total of 42 eight-car trainsets were built, between 1988 and 1994, entering service on 1 July 1988.
+A total of 42 eight-car trainsets were built, between 1988 and 1994, entering service on 1 July 1988 and the final sets were withdrawn by 8 February 2020.

 Operations

 The 03 series trains operated on the Tokyo Metro Hibiya Line, with through-running to and from the Tobu Skytree Line and before 2013, on the Tokyu Toyoko Line.

 Formations

-As of 1 April 2017, the fleet consists of 40 eight-car sets, formed as shown below, with car 1 at the Naka-Meguro (south) end.
-Sets consist of four motored ("M") cars and four non-powered trailer ("T") cars.
+As of 1 April 2017, the fleet consisted of 40 eight-car sets, formed as shown below, with car 1 at the Naka-Meguro (south) end.
+Sets consisted of four motored ("M") cars and four non-powered trailer ("T") cars.